Subjects:

 Now that the resistance RL is known, the collector current (IC) can be calculated.

-UCEsat stands for “saturation”, ie; saturation.
-As soon as the transistor is conductive, a voltage drop of 0,3 volts occurs between the points C and E (Collector – Emittor).
+UCEsat stands for “saturation”, or in other words; saturation.
+As soon as the transistor is conducting, there is a voltage drop of 0,3 volts between points C and E (Collector – Emitter).

 The next step is to determine the base current (IB):